-The investment in the Steria Pooled Investment Fund (SPIF) is valued at the price determined by the fund manager and the SPIF administrator on the transition date.
+The investment in the Steria Pooled Investment Fund (SPIF) is valued at the price determined by the fund manager and the SPIF administrator on the period end date.

-The change in market value of investments during the period under review comprises all increases and decreases in the market value of investments held at any time during the period under review until transition, including profits and losses realised on sales of investments during the period under review.
+The change in market value of investments during the period comprises all increases and decreases in the market value of investments held at any time during the period, including profits and losses realised on sales of investments during the period.